-Indigenous Peoples in Belize have a rich history with direct descent from the great ancient Mayan civilisation.
-In the southern district of Belize, Toledo, the ancient Mayan cities were built by a people called the Manche Chol Maya.
-They remained largely unconquered by the Spanish and British in the early colonial era until eventually they were forced out into the highlands of Guatemala.
+Indigenous Peoples in Belize, who make up roughly 12% of the population, have a rich history, tracing their lineage from the advanced ancient Mayan civilization, which spanned much of Central America and lasted 2000 years from 1200 BC.
+In the southern district of Belize, Toledo, ancient Mayan cities were built by the Manche Chol Maya people.
+They remained largely unconquered by the Spanish and British in the early colonial era, but were eventually forced out into the highlands of Guatemala.

-In the late 19th century, two distinct groups of Indigenous Peoples descended from the Manche Chol Maya; the Mopan and Q’eqchi’, returned to the largely uninhabited forests of Toledo from their exile in Guatemala.
-Since Belize achieved independence in 1981, the Maya peoples have fought for legal recognition of their rights to these lands, but their claim of indigeneity has been contested; a matter complicated by their years in exile.
+In the late 19th century, two distinct groups of Indigenous Peoples descended from the Manche Chol Maya – the Mopan and Q’eqchi’ – resettled in the largely uninhabited forests of Toledo from their exile in Guatemala.
+Since Belizean independence in 1981, these Mayan peoples have fought for legal recognition of their rights to these lands, but their claim of indigeneity has been contested; a matter complicated by their years in exile.

-The Tenure Facility project “Securing and Protecting Tenure Rights of the Maya People of Southern Belize” is designed to assist the Maya peoples and the Government of Belize to implement joint actions to give effect to the 2015 Consent Order of the CCJ.
+The Tenure Facility project “Securing and Protecting Tenure Rights of the Maya People of Southern Belize” is designed to assist the Maya peoples and the Government of Belize in implementing the CCJ’s decision.

 For a timeline of land and forest rights in Belize, click here.